-Feedback on individual assessment tasks will include the mark obtained and constructive comments to assist the student guide student improvement.
+Feedback on individual assessment tasks will include the mark obtained and constructive comments to guide student improvement.

 Each report will provide an indication of the:

 • Student's cumulative grade, which is based on the assessment tasks completed during the reporting period.